top of page

 And a non-alcoholic sangria for our friend who was driving.

-To go with our desserts we had the famous Café Caleta (according to the classic recipe, ground coffee is added to a saucepan with a litre of boiling water and left to infuse for around eight minutes.
-Brandy, rum, and sugar are then placed in another saucepan, along with orange and lemon peel, a stick of cinnamon, and the addition of a few coffee beans as well.
+To go with our desserts, we had the famous Café Caleta (according to the classic recipe, ground coffee is added to a saucepan with a litre of boiling water and left to infuse for around eight minutes.
+Brandy, rum, and sugar are then placed in another saucepan, along with orange and lemon peel, a stick of cinnamon, and a few coffee beans.

-This is left to boil for three minutes, waiting for the sugar to dissolve, and it is then filtered into a jug and poured into a clay or metal dish where it is set alight.
-When the flame has died down, the water and coffee infusion are added.
-At this point, the citrus peel, cinnamon, and the whole coffee beans from the second boiling are removed.
+The mixture is left to boil for three minutes, waiting for the sugar to dissolve.
+It is then filtered into a jug and poured into a clay or metal dish, where it is set alight.
+The water and coffee infusion are added when the flame has died down.
+The citrus peel, cinnamon, and whole coffee beans from the second boiling are removed.

-The drink’s origins are attributed to the island’s fishermen who made the drink to help them endure the dampness and cold when they were out at sea.
-The service was good and the suggestion to eat outside was an excellent one.
+The drink's origins are attributed to the island's fishermen, who made it to help them endure the dampness and cold when they were out at sea.
+The service was good, and the suggestion to eat outside was excellent.

 RESTAURANTE ES BOLDADO